Eco Council 2020-21

 Looking After Our Environment!

 We are very proud of our school environment and think that it is important that we look after it.
-One part of our role as Eco Squad is to make sure that all litter is in the bin, all plants are kept watered, all dead plants are put into the compost bin and the compost bin is well maintained, making sure that we turn the waste and put a mixture of dry and wet waste in it.
+One part of our role as Eco Council is to make sure that all litter is in the bin, all plants are kept watered, all dead plants are put into the compost bin and the compost bin is well maintained, making sure that we turn the waste and put a mixture of dry and wet waste in it.

 Looking After Our Planet!